Kurylivka, Kupiansk Raion: Religion

 The Church of St. John the Theologian, probably built in 1625 or late XVIII century, rebuilt in 1836.
+The wooden church was probably one of the oldest churches in the Kharkiv region.
+In the 1930s, the church was converted into a grain storage facility, and later a movie theater and a military canteen; the bell tower and dome were destroyed.
+In the 1990s and 2000s, the church was restored.
 Destroyed during the retreat of the Russian army in September 2022.
-Only the bell survived the fire.